Texas Senate race exposes Republican tensions

 In Texas, Cruz has never run for office.
 But he was hailed by the conservative National Review magazine recently as "the next great conservative hope."

-The Texas race has so far received little attention except for political insiders, partly because the national focus is on the Republican presidential nomination battle, where Texas Governor Rick Perry is fighting to survive.
+The Texas race has so far received little attention except for political insiders, partly because the national focus is on the Republican presidential nomination race, where Texas Governor Rick Perry is lagging.

-"Dewhurst might have a Tea Party problem, but it's a label and a moving target," Jim Henson, who directs the Texas Politics Project at the University of Texas, told Reuters.
+"Dewhurst might have a Tea Party problem but it's a label and a moving target," said Jim Henson, who directs the Texas Politics Project at the University of Texas.
 "It's too soon to tell."

 A University of Texas/Texas Tribune poll of self-identified Republican primary voters released in November showed Dewhurst with the support of 22 percent of respondents, Cruz with 10 percent and Leppert with 5 percent.
 James had not yet joined the race.
 Half the respondents were undecided.